prometheus/prometheus/docs/migration.md

 $ ./prometheus-1.8.1.linux-amd64/prometheus -web.listen-address ":9094" -config.file empty.yml
 ```

+NB If you used [external labels]() in your Prometheus config, there need to be
+preserved in you Prometheus 1.8 config.
 Prometheus 2.0 can then be started (on the same machine) with the following flags:

 ```